-In 'Impacts of environmental toxicants on male reproductive dysfunction', Wong and Cheng (2011) highlighted the role of endocrine disruptors in embryonic development include epigenetic effects:

-"Studies in the testis and other organs have illustrated the importance of environmental toxicant-induced oxidative stress in mediating disruption to cell junctions.
+In 'Impacts of environmental toxicants on male reproductive dysfunction', Wong and Cheng (2011) highlighted the role of endocrine disruptors in embryonic development include epigenetic effects: "Studies in the testis and other organs have illustrated the importance of environmental toxicant-induced oxidative stress in mediating disruption to cell junctions.
 This, in turn, is regulated by the activation of PI3K/c-Src/FAK and MAPK signalling pathways, with the involvement of polarity proteins.
 This leads to reproductive dysfunction such as reduced sperm count and reduced quality of semen."
-113
+Other researchers have also demonstrated endocrine disruption, concluding "a real cell impact of glyphosate-based herbicides residues in food, feed or in the environment has thus to be considered, and their classifications as carcinogens/mutagens/reprotoxics" discussed.